 Student Classroom Conduct Policy

 This page serves to remind you of certain rights afforded students and certain options provided you under current University policies and procedures concerning inappropriate student conduct in the classroom.
+There are also available resources for students experiencing apparent psychological or material distress.

 Article 19.2.2 of the Collective Bargaining Agreement reads: